 You can build your entire membership site using the platform and replace many of the other tools we’ll mention in a bit, such as email marketing, while you’re at it.

 The benefits don’t stop there, however.
 Podia also allows for numerous integrations and third-party snippets so you can manage everything from one location.
-And if you’ve got other digital products ideas, the platform is built for managing your entire online storefront.
+And if you’ve got other digital products ideas, the platform is built for managing your entire website and product pages.